 - Identifying numbers

-Simply, start assembling the book with your children, this way they will practice cutting along the dotted lines, plus, they will be extra excited to actually create their own book.
+This way, they will practice cutting along the dotted lines; plus, they will be extra excited to actually create their own book.

 Then, use the second page to identify the numbers from 1 to 10 and practice how to write them.

-For this page, I recommend using a marker to trace the numbers and its spelling.
+For this page, I recommend using a marker to trace the numbers and their spelling.

 You can place the rest of the pages in the order that you prefer.

-Start by asking your kids “What do you see?”
-“Do you like ___?”
-“What color do you think ___ are/is?”
-“Have you seen ___ in person?”.
+Start by asking your kids, “What do you see?”, “Do you like ___?”, “What color do you think ___ are/is?” and “Have you seen ___ in person?”.